-The discussion was hosted by Dr Belinda M Wu, the Deputy General Secretary of Global China Institute.
+The discussion was hosted by Dr Belinda M Wu, the Deputy General Secretary of Global China Academy.
 Each panellist made some introductory remarks, followed by discussion and exchanges among the participants.

 Professor Martin Albrow said that communication of any kind has the aim of achieving shared understanding.
 He would distinguish two main ways this could be achieved for China in a global frame: first, point to common past experience, e.g. building roads and railways, rather than explaining using the language of 'Belt and Road'; second, invite cooperation in joint projects, e.g. satellite launching and re-forestation, where working together generates new understandings.
 In other words, there should be less emphasis on what makes China different, more on what the shared human future will be like.